 The Las Vegas Jail houses people who have just been arrested, who are awaiting trial, or who are serving Nevada misdemeanor sentences.
 The jail is located in downtown Las Vegas at 330 South Casino Center Drive.

 Note that if a person is placed on a Nevada ICE hold at the CCDC, the person may remain in custody for an extra full 48 hours (not counting weekends or holidays) while ICE (Immigration and Customs Enforcement) looks into seeing whether the inmate may be in the U.S. illegally.
 If ICE determines that he/she may be here illegally, he/she will be transferred to Las Vegas Immigration Jail.

-- 7. How to bail out an inmate at the CCDC
+- 7. How do I bail out an inmate at the CCDC?

 In order to find out whether a person is being detained at the CCDC, call the jail’s information line at (702) 671-3900 or use the jail’s Inmate Search Page.
 The information line and website also provide information on inmates’ bail amount, the nature of their case, court dates, and visiting hours.